agent v1.1.12

 • Database query execution (PostgreSQL and MySQL)

-• File read/write operations (secure, sandboxed)
+• File read/write operations (when enabled)

 Supported Platforms